1. About this Privacy Policy

 You may request that we correct your personal information that we hold by contacting us by using the contact details provided above.
 We will take reasonable steps to correct the information to ensure that it is accurate, up-to-date, complete, relevant and not misleading.

 We will deal with your request to correct your personal information within a reasonable time.
-If we do not agree with the corrections you have requested, we are not obliged to alter you personal information accordingly.
-However, where we refuse to correct any personal information as requested by you, we will give you a written notice which sets out the reasons for our refusal.
+If we do not agree with the corrections you have requested, we are not obliged to alter your personal information accordingly.
+However, when we refuse to correct any personal information as requested by you, we will give you a written notice which sets out the reasons for our refusal.

 8. Security